|

 to study the ATPL on my own (not doing a formal course of instruction)

 using the CASA reference book list for training guidance.
+Is this

-Is this possible for all topics ?
+possible for all topics ?

 Answer:

-It is possible to pass some of the topics on your own,
+It is possible to pass some of the topics on your own, these being

 Question 9.
 I have heard that